Olga Kameneva: Fall from power and execution (1928–1941)

 Kameneva quickly lost her influence after Kamenev and Trotsky's defeat at the Communist Party Congress in December 1927.
 On 27 July 1935, the NKVD (Soviet secret police) Special Board banned her from Moscow and Leningrad for 5 years in connection with the Kremlin Affair.
 After Lev Kamenev's show trial and execution on 25 August 1936, she was arrested and imprisoned.
 Her younger son, Yuri Lvovich Kamenev, was executed on 30 January 1938 at the age of 17.
 Her older son, Air Force officer Alexander Lvovich Kamenev, was executed on 15 July 1939 at the age of 33.
 Her brother (Leon Trotsky) was attacked in Mexico City on 20 August 1940 and died the next day.

 In 1941, Kameneva was in Oryol Prison.
-She was shot on 11 September in the Medvedev forest outside Orel together with Christian Rakovsky, Maria Spiridonova and 160 other prominent political prisoners in the Medvedev Forest massacre.
+She was shot on 11 September in the Medvedev forest outside Oryol together with Christian Rakovsky, Maria Spiridonova and 160 other prominent political prisoners in the Medvedev Forest massacre.
 This execution was one of the many NKVD prisoner massacres committed in 1941.